The Rover dev Command

 rover dev --supergraph-config supergraph.yaml

 If you do, a router session starts with one of the subgraphs listed, then adds the remaining subgraphs one at a time (order is undefined).
-Because of this, you might observe errors during intermediate steps.
+Because of this, you might observe composition errors during intermediate steps.

 Providing a supergraph.yaml file also enables you to take advantage of other config options, such as introspection_headers.